It's a single injection given into the muscle of the upper arm.

 Who should have the 3-in-1 booster?

-The 3-in-1 teenage booster, is available routinely on the NHS for all young people aged 14 (school year 9).
+The 3-in-1 teenage booster is free on the NHS for all young people aged 14, as part of the national immunisation programme.

-It is generally given at secondary school at the same time as the Men ACWY vaccine.
-As a parent, you will be sent a letter from your child's school a week or so before the vaccinations are planned to ask for your or your child's consent.
+Parents will be sent a letter from their child's school shortly before the vaccinations are planned to ask for their or their child's consent.

-Read more about which children should have the 3-in-1 teenage booster jab.
+Read answers to the common questions parents ask about the 3-in-1 teenage booster jab.

 How safe is the 3-in-1 booster vaccine?